 Nerve Data Services

-The Nerve Data Services are a collection of modular services and interfaces that allow to collect, store, analyze, visualize and distribute data.
-These services and interfaces are available as a Docker Compose workload that is deployed to the Nerve node.
-Using Nerve Data Services, data can be collected at high speeds and stored, processed or visualized locally at the Node.
+The Nerve Data Services are a collection of services and interfaces that allow to collect, store, analyze, visualize and distribute data.
+These services and interfaces are available on the Nerve node and in the Management System.
+Using Nerve Data Services, data can be collected at high speeds on the node and stored or visualized locally at the Node or centrally in the Management System.

-Most elements of the Nerve Data Services are individually configurable.
+Most of the above elements are individually configurable.
 This allows for an application in a large number of scenarios and use cases.
 However, this also implies deeper knowledge of the elements and their possible interactions.
-Refer to the separate pages of each element for further explanations.
+Further explanations of the elements can be found in separate chapters.

 - Setting up data sources